 Many drug candidates that initially showed promise in early stage testing for treating cancer have later been found to be ineffective and/or cause side effects that prevented further development of the compound or resulted in their removal from the market.
 For example, in a third-party clinical trial of an anti-VISTA monoclonal antibody, dose limiting toxicities caused by cytokine release syndrome resulted in early termination of the clinical trial.
-Although we have generated preclinical data suggesting that the conditionally active properties of SNS-101 have the potential to avoid poor pharmacokinetics and lower the risk of cytokine release syndrome, those data were generated from either animal studies or ex vivo studies using human samples and there can be no assurances that similar results will be achieved in clinical trials of SNS-101 with human subjects.
+Although initial clinical data from the monotherapy arm of our Phase 1/2 clinical trial of SNS-101 demonstrate favorable pharmacokinetics and cytokine release profiles, there is no assurance that data from additional patients, including at higher doses and in combination with cemiplimab, will produce similar results.
 As a result of these and other risks described herein that are inherent in the development and commercialization of novel therapeutic agents, we may not successfully develop and commercialize our drug candidates, in which case we may not achieve profitability and the value of our stock may decline.